 Rank News of July, 1973 reported

-personnel changes.
-Lyttle People added Barry Woods (keyboards) and Joe Hanratty
+undergone some personnel changes when they added Barry Woods (keyboards) and Joe Hanratty

 (drums) from the Newmen,